qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

-In both cases, the :guilabel:`Browser` helps you navigate in your file system and manage geodata, regardless the type of layer (raster, vector, table), or the datasource format (plain or compressed files, database, web services).
+In both cases, the :guilabel:`Browser` helps you navigate in your file system and manage geodata, regardless the type of layer (raster, vector, table), or the datasource format (plain or compressed files, databases, web services).

-To add a layer into a project, using the :guilabel:`Browser` interface:
+To add a layer into a project using the :guilabel:`Browser` interface:

 #.
 Enable the :guilabel:`Browser` as described above.
    A browser tree with your file system, databases and web services is displayed.
    You may need to connect databases and web services before they appear (see dedicated sections).
 #.
 Find the layer in the list.
 #.
 Double-click its name or drag-and-drop it into the :ref:`map canvas
    <label_mapview>`.
 Your layer is now added to the :ref:`Layers panel
-   <label_legend>` and can be viewed in the map canvas.
+   <label_legend>` and can be viewed on the map canvas.

    .. tip:: **Open a QGIS project directly from the browser**